Skip to content

 Stacking policy at ASU Barrett

-ASU does not award multiple New American University scholarships to the same student — the higher-dollar tier replaces lower tiers, and the National Scholar (NMF/NRP) award replaces any prior NAMU merit.
-Outside scholarship displacement is not publicly documented; families should call ASU Financial Services before committing to large outside scholarship applications.
+ASU does not award multiple New American University scholarships to the same student: the higher-dollar tier replaces lower tiers, and the National Scholar (NMF/NRP) award replaces any prior NAMU merit.
+Per ASU's published policy, when an outside scholarship arrives the university reduces student loans and work-study first (self-help) before adjusting institutional grant aid — a loan-first displacement order.

-ASU does not award multiple NAMU scholarships to the same student — the higher-dollar tier replaces lower tiers (verified via prior fetch of the NAMU Commitment page; the previously-quoted exact text is no longer locatable at the cited URL as of 2026-05-02).
+ASU does not award multiple NAMU scholarships to the same student: the higher-dollar tier replaces lower tiers (verified via prior fetch of the NAMU Commitment page; the previously-quoted exact text is no longer locatable at the cited URL as of 2026-05-02).
 The National Scholar (NMF/NRP) award specifically replaces any prior NAMU merit award the student would otherwise receive.
 For outside scholarships from third parties, ASU's displacement order is not publicly documented in searchable form; families should call ASU Financial Services at 855-278-5080 before committing to large outside scholarship applications on top of an NAMU award.
-Confidence: policy_inferred — verify scenario-by-scenario with ASU Financial Services.
+Confidence: policy_inferred; verify scenario-by-scenario with ASU Financial Services.

-Source: https://tuition.asu.edu/NAMU-commitment
+Source: https://financialaid.asu.edu/financialaid/budget

 Common stacking mistakes